 Security Deposit Regulations

-Interest: Landlords are not required to deposit security deposits in an interest-bearing account, but they must do so in a regulated financial institution.
+Interest: Landlords are not required to deposit security deposits in an interest-bearing account.
+However, they must deposit them in a regulated financial institution or provide a proper cash or surety bond (Mich.
+Comp.
+Laws § 554.604).

 Landlord’s Access to Property

-Advance Notice: Michigan law doesn’t specify how much notice a landlord must give before entering a rental unit.
-However, to maintain good landlord-tenant relationships, a landlord should give a tenant proper notice (at least 24 hours) unless it’s an emergency.
+Advance notice: Michigan law does not specify how much notice a landlord must give before entering a rental property.
+However, landlords should give reasonable notice, usually at least 24 hours, unless an emergency requires immediate entry.

 Rent Payment Laws

-Tenant’s Right to Withhold Rent: Michigan law does allow tenants to withhold rent and make repairs under the state’s “warrant of habitability” or “covenant of fitness.”
-However, tenants must keep detailed records of the repairs’ costs and give the landlord a reasonable opportunity to fix the issue first.
+Tenant’s right to withhold rent: Michigan tenants may have the right to withhold rent or make repairs under the state’s covenant of fitness.
+Tenants should keep detailed repair records and give the landlord a reasonable opportunity to fix the issue first (Mich.
+Comp.
+Laws § 554.139).

 Breach of Rental Agreement

-Missed Rent Payment: The first step a Michigan landlord can take after a tenant fails to pay rent is to send a written notice to the tenant demanding payment.
-This notice should specify the amount owed and the deadline for payment.
+Missed rent payment: The first step a Michigan landlord can take after a tenant fails to pay rent is to send a written demand for possession, which gives the tenant 7 days to pay the rent or move out before the landlord starts the eviction process (Mich.
+Comp.
+Laws § 600.5714).

-Lease Abandonment: If a Michigan tenant moves out of a property before their lease ends, they may still be financially responsible for the remaining rent unless they have a valid reason to terminate the lease early.
-One example protected under Michigan Law is if the tenant has been a victim of domestic violence.
+Lease abandonment: If a Michigan tenant moves out before the lease ends, they may still owe rent unless they have a valid legal reason to end the lease early.
+Michigan law protects tenants who require early termination due to domestic violence, sexual assault, or stalking (Mich.
+Comp.
+Laws § 554.601b).

 Ending a Lease

-Month-to-Month: In Michigan, the tenant and the landlord must provide written notice to the other party at least one full month before the desired termination date to terminate a month-to-month lease.
+Month-to-month: In Michigan, either the landlord or tenant must provide written notice at least 1 full month before the desired termination date to end a month-to-month lease (Mich.
+Comp.
+Laws § 554.134).

-Fixed-Term: Michigan tenants can legally break a fixed-term lease before its end date only under limited circumstances, such as if the landlord materially breaches the lease agreement or if the tenant is a victim of domestic violence.
-We cover every allowable circumstance in Breaking a Lease in Michigan: Landlord/Tenant Guide 2024.
+Fixed-term: Michigan tenants may legally break a standard fixed-term lease before its end date under limited circumstances, like when the landlord materially breaches the lease agreement or when the tenant encounters domestic violence, sexual assault, or stalking (Mich.
+Comp.
+Laws § 554.139, § 554.601b).

 Renewing a Lease

-Required Renewals: Michigan does not require landlords to renew leases; however, some cities in Michigan have these laws in place.
-Ann Arbor, for example, has a right-to-renew law that requires landlords to offer renewals except under a few defined circumstances.
+Required renewals: Michigan does not require landlords to renew leases, though some Michigan cities have enacted local renewal rules.
+Ann Arbor, for example, has a right-to-renew ordinance that requires landlords to offer renewals unless they have just cause not to.

-Required Notice: Michigan landlords are required to give tenants a minimum amount of notice before not renewing their lease.
+Required notice: Michigan landlords must give tenants the required notice before ending certain tenancies.
 The specific notice period depends on the type of lease:

-- Month-to-month leases: Landlords must give tenants at least one month’s notice before the end of the current month.
+- Month-to-month leases: Landlords must give tenants at least 1 month’s notice before ending a month-to-month lease (Mich.
+Comp.
+Laws § 554.134).

 Disclaimer: TurboTenant does not provide legal advice.
 This material has been prepared for informational purposes only.
 All users are advised to check all applicable local, state, and federal laws and consult legal counsel should questions arise.